nccshecodes/shecodes-2020/src/posts/2021-11-08/power-of-mentoring.md

 I joined a group of eight mentees on a Women in Leadership mentoring programme.
 I walked into that first session a bag of nerves not knowing what to expect.
 We were quite a diverse bunch from a range of different ages, cultures and backgrounds but all connected through our work in tech and scheduled to meet together with our mentor four times over the coming year.

 We were set a task to think about our 5-year future state ready to discuss at the next meeting.
 I remember coming away that night feeling uplifted and excited about future possibilities.
-My thoughts were racing towards what that state would be.
+My thoughts were racing towards what that state might be.

 ### My Future State